-Death toll climbs in Iraq on third day of protests
+Death toll climbs, unrest spreads in Iraq in days of protests

 The Iraqi unrest forced neighboring Iran to shut one of the major border crossings used by pilgrims.

-Similar demonstrations that began in oil-rich Basra last year prompted a heavy crackdown by security forces, killing nearly 30 people.
+Anti-government demonstrations last year that began in oil-rich Basra prompted a heavy crackdown by security forces and nearly 30 people were killed.

-Prime Minister Adel Abdul Mahdi chaired an emergency national security council meeting and ordered Thursday’s curfew in Baghdad.
+Prime Minister Abdul Mahdi chaired an emergency national security council meeting and ordered Thursday’s curfew in Baghdad.
 Only travelers to and from the airport, ambulances, some government employees and religious pilgrims were to be allowed on the streets.

 He visited the Baghdad Operations Command on Thursday with the defense and interior ministers, state television reported.